denshoproject/ddr-manual/source/admins/workstations/create-workstation-vm.rst

 By default, VMs can only connect to the outside Internet.
 VirtualBox's host-only network is used for communications between VMs and with your host OS.

-- In the "VirtualBox Manager" window, click "File > Preferences", then select the "Network" tab.
+- In the "VirtualBox Manager" window, click "File > Host Network Manager".
 - There should be a host-only network already created.
 Select it and click the screwdriver icon.
 - Note details of Host-Only Network for later::